Constraints on millicharged particles from thunderstorms on the Solar system planets: Conclusion

 The constraints on bosonic mCPs are more than $10$ orders of magnitude better than those on fermion mCPs.
 The reason is the Bose enhancement.
 It can be realized only in the case of a ladder structure of clouds that form an electrostatic well for mCPs which seems to really exist in Saturn atmosphere \cite{fischer2008atmospheric}.
 We hope that a proper analysis of thunderstorms on Jupiter can further improve the constraints \eqref{constraints}.
 The constraints from Titan, ice giants, and Venus are worse than those for gas giants, as expected.
+Moreover, more detailed study of planets in the Solar system may reveal cloud configurations where lightning strike should occur but in fact is absent.
+This could indicate that the clouds are discharged by another mechanism, such as mCPs.

 The phenomenon investigated in this letter can be considered a providing example of how to use the physics of Solar system planets to probe some ``new physics'' hypotheses.
 For example, an investigation of the influence of axion-like-particles and dark photons may be an interesting task.